 By Sam Bojarski and Vania Andre

-Whether in Haiti or the United States, Haitians are no strangers to protesting injustice.
+From Haiti to the United States, Haitians are no strangers to protesting injustice.

 Najela Drice, a Haitian-American woman who lives in Harlem, has been involved in Black Lives Matter since 2013 and marched this past weekend to protest the death of George Floyd at the hands of Minneapolis police.